ryanreece/bashfiguration/README.md

 * - `<C-hjkl>` will move between the various windows in vim

 ###### Bash
-* Numerous aliases to make managing ths sytem easier
+* Numerous aliases to make managing the system easier
 * A few custom functions